ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

     ex.start_polling()
 ```

-At this moment we have wrote all required code for our bot.
-If you did everything correctly it must work when you run it with `python my-bot/bot.py` command in terminal.
+At this moment, we have written all the required code for our bot.
+If you did everything correctly, it must work when you run it with `python my-bot/bot.py` command in the terminal.

 If your bot doesn't work correctly, compare your code with code [from this repository](https://github.com/Gusarich/ton-bot-example).